PPC campaigns can quickly become costly if they're not increasing your sales or boosting your ROI.

-The default metrics to be checking when looking at your PPC campaign performance are going to be click through rate and cost per click and AdWords can provide you with a lot of metrics like this that are very useful.
+The default metrics to be checking when looking at your PPC campaign performance are going to be click through rate (CTR) and cost per click (CPC).

-These metrics ARE important but when you want to know how successful your PPC management is, you must look at how they incorporate into the bigger picture: are they converting to an actual ROI?
+When you want to know how successful your PPC management is, you need to look at the bigger picture: are they converting to an actual ROI?

 The Importance of Conversion Tracking